OpenUnited/ux-prototype/README.md

 ## A brief explanation / why this repo exists

-To be successful, we need actors contributing to OpenUnited to be able to evolve and ship new ideas and improvements to production safely, together, rapidly and at low cost/effort.
+To be successful, we need actors contributing to the OpenUnited platform to be able to evolve and ship new ideas and improvements to production safely, together, rapidly and at low cost/effort.

 Experience tells us that at this stage of OpenUnited, having multiple specialised disciplines and tooling doesn't help us rapidly deliver value.
 In our case, expecting a UX Designer to hand over Figma designs to a Frontend Developer who needs Graphql endpoints that need to be built by a Backend Developer, who needs guidance on the data model changes etc. creates unnecessary complexity and lost time.
 This chain is hard enough to do in a company with full-time employees that know each other, let alone when we are building a new way to do effective asychronous product management at scale with ad-hoc contributors from around the globe, and also figuring out how to systemise that, with no outside funding.